Cameron Allan: Career

 Allan produced the Sports' fourth studio album, Sondra, after their previous two were produced by Peter Solley.
 According to their guitarist, Martin Armiger, "Solley was an international producer, who jetted in, and there was always a deadline of three or four weeks.
 In that situation you can't walk out or have a big argument; there isn't time.
 With Cameron, we knew we could badger him to get what we wanted, if need be.
 We had more time to get the sound we wanted."
 In 1983 Allan visited the United States, "to test the waters".
 Later in that decade he relocated to Los Angeles, where he worked as a TV and film music composer, although he often returned to Australia.

 In June 1984 he produced the self-titled album by singer-songwriter Broderick Smith, which was issued via Wheatley Records/RCA Records.
 The Canberra Times Virginia Cook felt, "[it] testifies to the successful marriage of soul and synthesiser, a marriage helped along by the expertise of producer, [Allan]... with the use of every synthesiser the production team could think of.
 Allan and Tim Kramer mixed the album using the Sony 1610 digital mastering system which, Smith said, gave his album a 'clean sound'."
 Allan described his personal record collection to Meg Stewart of The Canberra Times, in February 1986, "Mainly classical and sound tracks.
 I used to own a pop company (Regular Records) so there are a lot of pop records as well."

 Allan provided the music score for the Australian feature film The Umbrella Woman (February 1987, a.k.a.
 The Good Wife) and the associated soundtrack album.
 At the 1987 AFI Awards he received another nomination for Best Original Music Score but lost to Paul Schütze.
 His work in America included music composition for The Equalizer for season four (October 1988 to August 1989); Kojak: Ariana (November 1989) and Kojak: Flowers for Matty (January 1990), two TV movies for the Kojak series (see List of Kojak episodes: TV Movies).

 Allan worked on a documentary film, My Crasy Life (1991), which he co-produced with Mark Daniels: it was written by French filmmaker Jean-Pierre Gorin and investigates the lives of Samoan Americans in Long Beach's streets.

-Personal life
+Personal life and death

-Cameron Allan's second marriage was to Margaret Wertheim on July 21, 1992, in Minden, Nevada.
+Allan's second marriage was to Margaret Wertheim on July 21, 1992, in Minden, Nevada.
 Wertheim is an Australian-born American-based science writer.

 In 1998 Allan and Wertheim co-produced and co-directed a documentary, Faith & Reason, on the interaction between science and religion.
 The couple also co-produced and co-directed It's Jim's World ...
 We Just Live in It (2001) on Jim Carter and his fringe theory about physics and gravity.
 Allan composed its music and Wertheim was its writer.
 By 2007 the couple had separated.

-Cameron Allan was diagnosed with a liver disease, he received a transplant and died in June 2013, aged 57.
+After Allan was diagnosed with a liver disease, he received a transplant.
+He died in June 2013, aged 57.